How to deal with suicidal thoughts

 If you or someone you know is experiencing suicidal thoughts, know that you’re not alone and that we’re here to help you, whenever and wherever you need us.

-Contact our Crisis Messenger 24 hours a day or speak to our helpline team, who are there to support you with whatever you’re going through.
+Contact our Crisis Messenger 24 hours a day, who are there to support you with whatever you’re going through.

 Why do people have suicidal thoughts?